What Are Benzodiazepine?

 Coming off of high doses of benzodiazepines can cause severe conditions such as seizures and abnormal psychotic reactions.

-There are many complications and risks involved in benzo withdrawal.
+There are many complications and risks involved in benzodiazepine withdrawal.
 If you developed a dependence, please don’t stop without medical supervision.
 At CNT, treatment facilities experienced in benzodiazepine withdrawal management.
 Our team of addiction treatment professionals has been detoxing individuals off of benzodiazepines successfully for many years.
-The safest settings for the treatment of benzo withdrawal require medical assistance and pharmacological intervention.
+The safest settings for the treatment of benzodiazepine withdrawal require medical assistance and pharmacological intervention.

 Librium is the most common medication used to help individuals with benzodiazepine withdrawal.
 This medicine must be given based on individual needs and conditions.
 Along the side of medical treatment, rehabilitation facilities support psychological discomfort through individual and group therapy.